Compassionate Neurological Care

 Currently, more than 6 million Americans are living with Alzheimer's, and over 11 million family and friends provide their unpaid care.
 We need your help to end this devastating disease.
 Consider joining my team this year: http://act.alz.org/goto/shah

-Time: Registration at 9 am, Opening Ceremony and Walk at 10 am
+Time: Registration at 9 am, Team picture at 9:30 am, Opening Ceremony and Walk at 10 am

 Location: Historic Depot, 200 S Main Street Burlington, NC 27215